The Politics of Immigration

-This book examines the causes and consequences of dueling fact perceptions in the US, and what (if anything) can be done about it.
-We argue that factual polarization is more of a “bottom-up” process than researchers have appreciated, and that it is not going away.
+CCPS Director David Barker (with Morgan Marietta of UMASS-Lowell) examines the causes and consequences of dueling fact perceptions in the US, and what (if anything) can be done about it.
+Barker argues that factual polarization is more of a “bottom-up” process than researchers have appreciated, and that it is not going away.

 Premises: The Underappreciated Elements of Liberalism-Conservatism

 Political scientists have highlighted the role of abstract normative beliefs—or values—as undercurrents of liberal-conservative attitudes and identity, but they have neglected to distinguish the role of abstract factual beliefs, or premises.
-This project seeks to fill that gap, focusing on premises pertaining to human nature and society.
+In this project, CCPS Director David Barker (with Morgan Marietta of UMASS-Lowell) seeks to fill that gap, focusing on premises pertaining to human nature and society.

 The Right to Petition: Ideology, Social Dominance Orientation, and Support for Political Protest

-This project seeks to understand the variance in support for political protest, to shed light on why some social movements succeed and others fail.
-It reexamines the role of political ideology, using both liberal and conservative protest causes as case studies, concluding that social dominance orientation is the strongest causal mechanism underlying conservative distaste for political protest—even protests that further their own goals.
+CCPS Director David Barker (with Kim Nalder and Jessica Newham of California State University-Sacramento) seeks to understand the variance in support for political protest, to shed light on why some social movements succeed and others fail.
+Barker reexamines the role of political ideology, using both liberal and conservative protest causes as case studies, concluding that social dominance orientation is the strongest causal mechanism underlying conservative distaste for political protest—even protests that further their own goals.

 The Evolving Role of Religion in US Politics